|.. 2016-1017 Application Information Available Soon|

 About the Program

-The blended learning approach combines traditional face-to-face teaching methods in three workshops with computer-mediated activities to form an integrated instructional approach.
-Scholars have 24/7 access to all learning content and can participate at anytime and place best suited to their needs.
-The program emphasizes team-based learning with scholars working together in groups to collaborate, discuss and problem solve, while also learning from each other – a method that leads to a deeper and more enduring understanding of topics.
+The 2015 - 2016 program begins on June 13, 2015, and ends on June 4, 2016.
+During this year, the blended-learning approach combines the traditional face-to-face teaching methods of three workshops with computer-mediated activities, webinars, to form an integrated instructional approach.
+Scholars have 24/7 access to all learning content and can participate at any time and place best suited to their needs.
+The program emphasizes team-based learning with scholars working together in groups to collaborate, discuss and problem solve while also learning from each other – a method that leads to a deeper and more enduring understanding of topics.
 In addition, scholars will have access to program faculty throughout the year for methodologic guidance and support.

-The program comprises of two foundation courses in epidemiology and biostatistics of approximately 40 lecture curriculum followed by a curriculum of 16 lectures that represent a concentration in either advanced epidemiology (the epi-CSRT concentration) or in clinical trials (the Trials-CSRT concentration).
-The lectures are supported by regular interactive webinars and interspersed by face-to-face workshops.
-Scholars will be expected to develop and present a research proposal at the conclusion of the program.
+The program curriculum is comprised of approximately 60 lectures, including two foundation courses, one in epidemiology and one in biostatistics, as well as the option to choose a concentration in either advanced epidemiology (the Epi-GCSRT concentration) or in clinical trials (the Trials-GCSRT concentration).
+Nearly 30% of the lectures will focus on the concentration selected by each scholar.
+The lectures are supported by regular interactive webinars and face-to-face workshops, and at the program's conclusion scholars will be expected to develop and present a research proposal, the capstone project.

 All participants who achieve the program objectives are granted a Certificate of Completion, and will be eligible to become Associate Members of the Harvard Medical School and Harvard University Alumni Association.

 After completing this program, participants will be able to: